 Priority will be given to work that addresses a topic of current interest.
-Further advice on suitability is available from the Reviews Editor Mr Rohit Kulkarni (email@example.com)
+For further advice on suitability please contact Stella Crank: email@example.com

 These should have 800-1000 words and up to ten references.
 A single author is preferred.
 Submissions may be subjected to peer review and the Editors retain the right to alter textual style.